robertomorel/K8s_kubernetes_basic/README.md

 ## About

-This project has a lot of ordered yaml files to exemplify the main features and advantages of using Kubernetes in you project.
+This project has a lot of ordered yaml files to exemplify the main features and advantages of using Kubernetes in your project.

 ### Files